michal-mm/inv-ord-shi-services/order-service/HELP.md

 # Read Me First
 The following was discovered as part of building this project:

-* The original package name 'com.michal-Michal Miotk.ois.orderservice' is invalid and this project uses 'com.michal_Michal.Miotk.ois.orderservice' instead.
+* The original package name 'com.michal-mm.ois.orderservice' is invalid and this project uses 'com.michal_mm.ois.orderservice' instead.

 # Getting Started